JWU offers a number of accelerated programs in both culinary arts and baking and pastry arts to get you started on a rewarding career path.

 Culinary arts students enrolled in approved tech-prep programs — who meet academic requirements — may be eligible to earn up to 9 quarter college credits toward their Culinary Arts associate degree.

-For more information or to apply, download the brochure (750K PDF).
 Contact Admissions if you have any questions.

 Garnish your DegreeIf you have a bachelor’s degree* and would like to enter the culinary field, you can get an associate degree in just 12 months.